xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 or XRv-9000 virtual edge node can be incorporated into the fabric.

 All NCS5500 routers also contain powerful Route Processors to unlock powerful telemetry and programmability.
-The Compass Peering Fabric fixed chassis contain 1.6Ghz 8-core processors and 32GB of RAM.
+The  Peering Fabric fixed chassis contain 1.6Ghz 8-core processors and 32GB of RAM.
 The latest NC55-RP-E for the modular NCS5500 chassis has a 1.9Ghz 6-core processor and 32G of RAM.

 ### Control-Plane

-The Compass peering design introduces a simplified control-plane built upon IPv4/IPv6 with Segment Routing.
+The peering fabric design introduces a simplified control-plane built upon IPv4/IPv6 with Segment Routing.
 In the collapsed design, each peering node is connected to EBGP peers and upstream to the core via standard IS-IS, OSPF, and TE protocols, acting as a PE or LER in a